 But the good news is that the abandoned cart emails have an open rate of 45%.
 So, you can use chatbots to send emails to customers with discount coupons, etc. to encourage customers to come back and complete their shopping.

-Turns visitors into loyal customers through personalization
+#6.
+Live chat turns visitors into loyal customers through personalization

 The most powerful way with which you can stand out in the eyes of your customers is undoubtedly through personalization.